 About NATCOM Sierra Leone

 The National Telecommunications Commission (NATCOM) was established by an Act of Parliament in 2006 to regulate the Sierra Leone telecoms sector, protect consumer interest and ensure fair competition among service providers.
 The current Board of Commissioners of NATCOM headed by Dr Prince Alex Harding is perhaps the fourth in a row since the Commission became fully operational in April 2007.
-The day–to–day administration and management of the Commission is entrusted in the office of the Director General headed by Mr. Victor Findlay.
+The day–to–day administration and management of the Commission is entrusted in the office of the Director General headed by Mr. Maxwell Massaquoi.

 Following commencement of operations since its establishment, the Commission crafted the strategic direction that it should adopt with a clearly stated Mission and Vision to surmount the various challenges in the telecoms industry so as to catch up on time lost in its late establishment as a national regulatory authority.